frame-lang/frame-docs/intermediate_frame/functions.rst

 Functions
 ==================

-Frame v0.20 supports a main function that can work alongside system specifications.
-The main function is optional and, when present, provides the entry point for program execution.
+Frame v0.30 supports multiple functions per module that can work alongside system specifications.
+Functions are optional and, when present, provide entry points and utility functionality.

-.. note:: Frame v0.20 currently supports one main function per module.
-Additional functionality can be implemented as action methods within systems, which support full v0.20 syntax including conventional if/elif/else patterns with return statements.
+.. note:: Frame v0.30 supports multiple functions with any names per module.
+Functions can interact with systems through interface methods and operations (which are public), while actions remain private implementation details within systems.

 Basic Function Syntax
 ======================